Problems with attributing weights

 Assuming it is Islamic and Fatimid, as seems likely,

-It is 2 dinars at 3.92 grams/dinar.
+I'll call 2 dinars at 3.92 grams/dinar.

 That's light--maybe even very light, given dinars supposedly average 4.16 grams or more.